bhisaac/5eFP/5eFP-SRD.md

 #### Truesight

-A monster with truesight can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
+A monster with truesight can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on ability checks against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
 Furthermore, the monster can see into the Ethereal Plane within the same range.

 ### Languages